signal-ai/prometheus-ecs-sd/README.md

 then `/opt/prometheus-ecs/default-tasks.json` will be written.
 This can be useful to allow configuration of a default scrape interval in your Prometheus config, rather than needing to update the config and then redeploying this discovery service.

+### Tags to labels

+If `--tags-to-labels` is set, the given tags will be added to the service discovery entry as `tag_<tag>` where `<tag>` is the given tag formatted to allowed label characters if the tag exists on either the task definition or task.
+Task tags override the task definition tags.

+If `---tags-to-labels` is set to `*` then _all_ non-aws tags will be added.

 ### Configuration yaml

 The following Prometheus configuration should be used to support all available intervals: